Paneer Majestic (Spicy Hyderabadi Appetiser)

 Tips and Tricks

 The quality of paneer determines the texture and softness of paneer.
 Fresh homemade paneer is always the best option.
-If you are using store-bought paneer then make sure it is fresh and not expired.
+If you are using store-bought paneer, then make sure it is fresh and not expired.

 Nutrition

-Calories: 103kcal | Carbohydrates: 6g | Protein: 1g | Fat: 8g | Saturated Fat: 1g | Cholesterol: 4mg | Sodium: 133mg | Potassium: 66mg | Fiber: 2g | Sugar: 3g | Vitamin A: 379IU | Vitamin C: 4mg | Calcium: 42mg | Iron: 1mg
+Calories: 90kcal | Carbohydrates: 6g | Protein: 2g | Fat: 7g | Saturated Fat: 1g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 4g | Trans Fat: 0.02g | Cholesterol: 4mg | Sodium: 97mg | Potassium: 111mg | Fiber: 1g | Sugar: 2g | Vitamin A: 394IU | Vitamin C: 4mg | Calcium: 58mg | Iron: 1mg

 Tried this recipe?Leave your feedback and RATE THE RECIPE!